ayazmaroof/glbrc-dashboard/README.md

-# README
+# GLBRC Dashboard

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+## Recommended setup

-* Ruby version
+Ruby version: 3.2.x

-* System dependencies
+Rails version: 7.1.x

+## Requirements
+Please ensure that you have postgres install on your machine in order to run this project.
+For my development environment I used Postgres 14.

+## Running the application locally
+In order to run this app locally:
+* Clone the repo
-* Configuration
+* Run `bundle install`

-* Database creation

-* Database initialization
+* Run `rake db:create` to create the database

-* How to run the test suite
+* Run `rake db:migrate` to run the migrations

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+* Run `rake db:seed` to seed the DB with initial data
+* You should be able to start the app with `rails s` command